 Going to the Farmers Market in Los Angeles on 3rd St. & Fairfax is something I like to do when I visit the area.
 It's always nice walking through the aisles of vendors, cafes, restaurants and various shops, because I get inspired by everything.
-One thing that remains constant and somewhat of a tradition for me and my good friend Isaac, is having lunch at Monsieur Marcel, which is located right in the middle of the market.
+One thing that remains constant and somewhat of a tradition for me, is having lunch at Monsieur Marcel, which is located right in the middle of the market.
 This gourmet food store also runs a small brasserie-style restaurant described as: " an authentic petit bistro, where we embody the idea of leisure time spent with friends, nibbling on cheese, charcuterie and a glass of wine."
 I think that enjoying a leisurely lunch over something delicious (and people watching) is one of the reasons I like coming here so much.
 It reminds me a bit of my time spent in Paris where I had a cafe au lait or cappuccino every single day at one of the many cafes throughout the city.
 One can relax, enjoy the view and chat for quite awhile with friends.

 A few weeks ago when I paid a visit to this great market, I happened to go on a day when the sky was overcast and the temperatures were not too welcoming for Southern California.
 I believe we were in the mid 50° F range for several days, so I bundled up when we made our way to the market.
 I know what you're thinking.
 Yes, I am used to colder temperatures, but you see, whenever I go to Los Angeles during the winter, I want to have warm temperatures and sunny skies.
 I long for them!